-Extreme heat studies presented at the European Geosciences Union online conference last April 2021 show that the global death toll from extreme heat is rising, the Inside Climate News reports.
+Inside Climate News reports that extreme heat studies presented at the European Geosciences Union online conference in April 2021 show that the global death toll from extreme heat is rising.

 Scientists warn that climate change increases the chances of fatal heat waves.
-However, in many regions, their preparation to protect their citizens are inadequate mainly because large parts of society still do not treat heat as a threat, according to the article.
+However, according to the article, in many regions, preparations to protect citizens are inadequate mainly because large parts of society still do not treat heat as a threat.

-The most vulnerable areas are densely populated tropical regions, but these threats are not clearly communicated to those concerned.
-A study in April showed that power failure during heatwaves in the U.S. could increase the death tolls.
+The most vulnerable areas are densely populated tropical regions, but these threats are not communicated to those concerned.
+A study in April showed that power failure during heat waves in the US could increase the death toll.

-According to the climate change indicators on heatwaves in the EPA website, heatwave frequency, heatwave duration, heatwave season, and heatwave intensity have steadily increased since the 1960’s with the heatwave season (the number of days between the first and last heatwave of the year) has extended to 47 days.
+According to the climate change indicators on heat waves on the EPA website, heatwave frequency, duration, season, and intensity have steadily increased since the 1960s, with the heatwave season (the number of days between the first and last heatwave of the year) having extended to 47 days.

-Record temperatures that persist through the night for April were experienced in central Eurasia, North Africa, and Europe.
-According to the article, if people have experienced sweltering temperatures during the daytime and cannot cool down at night, it could compound the health risks from the heatwaves.
+Record temperatures persist through the night in April in central Eurasia, North Africa, and Europe.
+According to the article, if people experience sweltering temperatures during the daytime and cannot cool down at night, it could compound the health risks from the heat waves.

-WHO data show that between 1998 to 2017, the intense heat has claimed 166 thousand lives, including the 70 thousand from Europe’s heatwave.
-In the US, CDC has recorded 7,800 heat-related deaths between 1999 and 2009, while the EPA shows an average of 1,300 yearly fatalities.
+WHO data show that between 1998 and 2017, the intense heat claimed 166 thousand lives, including 70 thousand from Europe’s heatwave.
+In the US, the CDC recorded 7,800 heat-related deaths between 1999 and 2009, while the EPA shows an average of 1,300 yearly fatalities.

-Chloe Brimicombe, a climate researcher from the University of Readings, says that heatwave-related deaths are not necessarily captured in the news.
-Heat is also not adequately looked at in research and policy compared to other risks.
-But it is an invisible killer, she said, and to help communicate the risk, she proposes a scale of heat danger developed in 2009 that “adds up a combination of conditions that affect human health.”
+Chloe Brimicombe, a climate researcher from the University of Reading, says that heatwave-related deaths are not necessarily captured in the news.
+Compared to other risks, heat is also not adequately looked at in research and policy.
+However, it is an invisible killer, and to help communicate the risk, she proposes a scale of heat danger developed in 2009 that “adds up a combination of conditions that affect human health.”

 Regions that will experience the worst heat